AnelisaDee/Hello-World/README.md

-Project Name
-Description the project.
+Hello Microverse
+This is my first project with microverse where I created 3 files; index.html, style.css, test.md and the last one needs to be ignored.
+The project is:

 Built With
-Major languages
-Frameworks
-Technologies used
-Live Demo (if available)
-Live Demo Link
+HTML
+CSS

 Getting Started
-This is an example of how you may give instructions on setting up your project locally.
-Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.
+Delete the testing section if the currect project doesn't require testing.

 To get a local copy up and running follow these simple example steps.